thaliaarchi/notes/topics/trusting_trust.md

 ## Countering Trusting Trust through Diverse Double-Compiling

-David Wheeler introduces a method to counter this attack in [“Countering Trusting Trust through Diverse Double-Compiling”](https://arxiv.org/abs/1004.5548) (2005).
+David A. Wheeler introduces a method to counter this attack in [“Countering Trusting Trust through Diverse Double-Compiling”](https://arxiv.org/abs/1004.5548) (2005).
 With a compiler binary, the source for that compiler, and an alternate compiler, compiling the source of the first compiler with both yields two functionally equivalent stage-1 compilers.
 Compiling the compiler source again